 January is a quiet month for tourism, though a couple just arrived when I am about to leave.

-While going down from the small street to get the car back, I can’t stop looking again at that glimpse of deep blue of the sea, making its own space among the two green, big hills which will always be like majestic natural curtains to me.
+While going down from the small street to get the car back, I can’t stop looking again at that glimpse of the deep blue of the sea, making its own space among the two green, big hills which will always be like majestic natural curtains to me.